CLIOPATRA: Extracting Private Information from LLM Insights: Background:

 \clio~\cite{tamkin2024clio}, short for \underline{\textbf{Cl}}aude \underline{\textbf{i}}nsights and \underline{\textbf{o}}bservations, is a privacy-preserving platform geared to analyze AI assistant usage patterns from raw chats.
 It attempts to protect privacy by combining multiple privacy technologies: PII redaction, clustering, filtering, and LLM-based privacy auditing.

-The system, visualized in Figure~\ref{fig:clio_diagram}, involves four language models (\textbf{\em extractor}, \textbf{\em embedder}, \textbf{\em summarizer}, and \textbf{\em auditor}) corresponding to the four main stages of operation: facet extraction, clustering, cluster summarization, and privacy auditing, which we review below.
-We refer to Appendix~\ref{app:clio_prompts} for pseudocode algorithms as well as the exact prompts used at each stage.
+The system, visualized in Figure~\ref{fig:clio_diagram} in Appendix~\ref{app:clio_prompts}, involves four language models (\textbf{\em extractor}, \textbf{\em embedder}, \textbf{\em summarizer}, and \textbf{\em auditor}) corresponding to the four main stages of operation: facet extraction, clustering, cluster summarization, and privacy auditing, which we review below.
+We refer to Appendix~\ref{app:clio_prompts} for the exact prompts used at each stage.
 Note that the original \clio paper includes a fifth stage, cluster hierarchizing; however, we exclude it from our work because it primarily enriches the user interface, and users are already given access to the base clusters output from the fourth stage.

 \descr{Facet Extraction.} First, key attributes (``facets'') of each chat (e.g., conversation topic, language, etc.) are extracted by prompting an LM (the extractor) with the raw chat and a description of the attribute.
 Additionally, the extractor is instructed to remove PII from each facet, so that even if sensitive information leaks into the facet, it cannot be linked to any real user.
 Although in principle, multiple facets can be extracted from each chat simultaneously, we mainly focus on the ``user request'' facet from the \clio paper~\cite{tamkin2024clio}.
 Typically, the extractor is a small LM (e.g., Claude Haiku) because it is invoked potentially millions of times, once per chat in the dataset.